uiceds/project-triples/manuscript.md

 As can be seen from the figure above, the highest correlation appears between Total_Duration and CO2_Emitted (US Ton), the depenent variable.
 This makes sense, of course, because the longer the plane is in flight, the more $CO_2$ will be emitted.

 In order to question this highly suspicious result, we divided the origianl dependent variable, CO2_Emitted (US Ton), by Total_Duration to create a new dependent variable called CO2_Emitted/Hour.
+Now we notice the appearance of two clusters, which indicates that there must be a variable(s) that is causing a binomial distribution.

 <p align="center">
   <img src="images/Screenshot_Actual_Predicted_Hour.png" alt="Actual vs predicted values using CO2_Emitted per Hour as a dependent variable" width="600px">